|Number of villages

-West Waigeo, Pulau Manyaifun and the sand cays of Meos Manggara are a long way from Waisai, and so don’t see anything like the numbers of visitors that the Dampier Strait islands do.
+West Waigeo, Pulau Manyaifun and the West Waigeo sand cays are a long way from Waisai, and so don’t see anything like the numbers of visitors that the Dampier Strait islands do.
 We think you’re seriously missing out if, after having come all the way to Raja Ampat, you don’t spend at least a day or two in the area.

 West Waigeo offers homestays on splendidly isolated beaches, spectacular scenery, some of the best snorkeling in Raja Ampat, and easy access to Raja Ampat’s famed Wayag island group.
 (The Wayag seascape is Raja Ampat’s “hero image” – every promotion of Raja Ampat features aerial views of Wayag’s spectacular uninhabited islands.)